Juliieett/FopMidtermProject/TestAnsSet.md

 ### how interpreter works
-copy this basic codes into our interpreter at the end of the code :String program = """
+copy this BASIC's codes into our interpreter at the end of the code :String program = """

                 //here
         """;